Sai Haneesh Allu

 2020 – 2021

-VECROS | Co-Founder and CTO
+Co-Founder & CTO

 Developed an edge-processed Visual Inertial Odometry system and a mapless reactive planner for GPS-denied navigation.
 Led the team in building a web-based BVLOS control platform using AWS IoT.